 Here’s a quick little story from the archives of yesteryear.
 It’s about a job that I’ve never put on my resume.
 Enjoy!

 Gonna take a little trip back in time.
-Kinda like an episode of the Wonder Years.
-Or Quantum Leap without all that “saving people” crap.
+Kinda like an episode of The Wonder Years.
+Or Quantum Leap without all that “saving people” stuff.

-It’s a classic carnival/fair scene.
-Rickety looking rides, bad fried food, and of course rednecks.
+It’s a classic local fair scene.
+Rickety looking rides, bad fried food, all that good stuff.
 And the same games they don’t have names for that we’ve all seen over the years.
 Throw-the-rings-on-the-bottles, shoot-the-fake-ducks-with-the-airgun.
-They were all probably built in 1920.
+The same stuff that was all built in 1920.

 So I’m walking around checking it all out.
-This was years before I spent time in San Francisco and New Orleans and at least 5 years before I experienced the wonder of getting lost in the Boston Museum of Art.
+This was years before I spent time in San Francisco and New Orleans and at least 6 years before I moved to Boston experienced the wonder of getting lost in the Museum of Art.
 At this point in my life a rickety carnival was about as culturally sound as I could get.

 I walk by the throw-darts-at-the-balloons game and the guy running the booth, a portly bearded redneck type, calls out to me: